Microcontroller: Higher integration

 This integration drastically reduces the number of chips and the amount of wiring and circuit board space that would be needed to produce equivalent systems using separate chips.
 Furthermore, on low pin count devices in particular, each pin may interface to several internal peripherals, with the pin function selected by software.
 This allows a part to be used in a wider variety of applications than if pins had dedicated functions.

-Micro-controllers have proved to be highly popular in embedded systems since their introduction in the 1970s.
+Microcontrollers have proved to be highly popular in embedded systems since their introduction in the 1970s.

 Some microcontrollers use a Harvard architecture: separate memory buses for instructions and data, allowing accesses to take place concurrently.
 Where a Harvard architecture is used, instruction words for the processor may be a different bit size than the length of internal memory and registers; for example: 12-bit instructions used with 8-bit data registers.

 The decision of which peripheral to integrate is often difficult.
 The microcontroller vendors often trade operating frequencies and system design flexibility against time-to-market requirements from their customers and overall lower system cost.
 Manufacturers have to balance the need to minimize the chip size against additional functionality.

 Microcontroller architectures vary widely.
 Some designs include general-purpose microprocessor cores, with one or more ROM, RAM, or I/O functions integrated onto the package.
-Other designs are purpose built for control applications.
-A micro-controller instruction set usually has many instructions intended for bit manipulation (bit-wise operations) to make control programs more compact.
-For example, a general purpose processor might require several instructions to test a bit in a register and branch if the bit is set, where a micro-controller could have a single instruction to provide that commonly required function.
+Other designs are purpose-built for control applications.
+A microcontroller instruction set usually has many instructions intended for bit manipulation (bit-wise operations) to make control programs more compact.
+For example, a general-purpose processor might require several instructions to test a bit in a register and branch if the bit is set, where a microcontroller could have a single instruction to provide that commonly required function.

-Microcontrollers traditionally do not have a math coprocessor, so floating-point arithmetic is performed by software.
-However, some recent designs do include an FPU and DSP optimized features.
-An example would be Microchip's PIC32 MIPS based line.
+Microcontrollers historically have not had math coprocessors, so floating-point arithmetic has been performed by software.
+However, some recent designs do include FPUs and DSP-optimized features.
+An example would be Microchip's PIC32 MIPS-based line.